videolan/libvlcsharp/README.md

 For more advanced samples, have a look at [libvlcsharp-samples](https://code.videolan.org/mfkl/libvlcsharp-samples).
 It currently includes:

-- Chromecast sample: Discover chromecasts on your local network and select one for playback in 100% shared code (Xamarin.Forms, iOS/Android).
+- [Chromecast sample](https://code.videolan.org/mfkl/libvlcsharp-samples/tree/master/Chromecast): Discover chromecasts on your local network and select one for playback in 100% shared code (Xamarin.Forms, iOS/Android).
-- Record HLS sample: Simple .NET Core CLI app which shows how to record an HLS stream to the filesystem.
+- [Record HLS sample](https://code.videolan.org/mfkl/libvlcsharp-samples/tree/master/RecordHLS): Simple .NET Core CLI app which shows how to record an HLS stream to the filesystem.

 Feel free to suggest and contribute new samples.

 ## Quick API overview

-- `VideoView.cs`: Custom view which holds a `LibVLC` object and a `MediaPlayer` object.
+- `VideoView.cs`: Custom view which holds a `MediaPlayer` object.
 - [`LibVLC.cs`](https://github.com/videolan/libvlcsharp/blob/master/LibVLCSharp/Shared/LibVLC.cs): Main object pointing to a native `libvlc` instance in native code.
-Accessible from `VideoView`.
 - [`MediaPlayer.cs`](https://github.com/videolan/libvlcsharp/blob/master/LibVLCSharp/Shared/MediaPlayer.cs): Manages playback, offers event listeners and more.
-Accessible from `VideoView`.
+Accessible from `VideoView` with data-binding support.
 - [`MediaDiscoverer.cs`](https://github.com/videolan/libvlcsharp/blob/master/LibVLCSharp/Shared/MediaDiscoverer.cs): This object should be used to find media on NAS and any SMB/UPnP-enabled device on your local network.
 - [`RendererDiscoverer.cs`](https://github.com/videolan/libvlcsharp/blob/master/LibVLCSharp/Shared/RendererDiscoverer.cs): Use this to find and use a Chromecast or other distant renderers.
 - [`Media.cs`](https://github.com/videolan/libvlcsharp/blob/master/LibVLCSharp/Shared/Media.cs): Class representing and providing information about a media such as a video or audio file or stream.